THE STATE EDUCATION DEPARTMENT / THE UNIVERSITY OF THE STATE OF NEW YORK / ALBANY, NY 12234

 Office of P-20 Education Policy

-Pursuant to 7 CFR 245.6(c)(1) and (2) eligibility carryover allows children to maintain their eligibility status from the prior school year for up to 30 operating days into the subsequent school year.
+Under Program regulations at 7 CFR 245.6(c)(2), eligibility from the preceding year must be used to determine eligibility for the first 30 operating days of the school year, or until a new eligibility determination is made in the current school year, whichever comes first.
 7 CFR 245.2 defines an “operating day” as a day that reimbursable meals are offered to eligible students under the National School Lunch Program (NSLP) or School Breakfast Program (SBP).

 Please contact your CN representative with any questions regarding this information.